-LIBA299 Liberal Arts Capstone
+LBSC299M Liberal Arts/Behavioral Science Capstone

-Taken in a student's final semester of study, the Liberal Arts Capstone provides students with an opportunity to synthesize the knowledge gained in their previous coursework.
+Taken in a student's final semester of study, the Liberal Arts/Behavioral Science Capstone provides students with an opportunity to synthesize the knowledge gained in their previous coursework.
 Students develop and personalize an individual research topic/project based on an area of interest.
-The individualized project will require students to demonstrate proficiency in research, critical thinking and communication, as well as an awareness of global perspectives.
+The individualized project will require students to demonstrate proficiency in research, critical thinking and communication as well as an awareness of global perspectives.
 Students will be expected to consult with faculty in their area of interest in an advisory capacity.
-Prerequisite: Completion of a minimum of 48 credits including ENGL110 or equivalent with a grade of "C" or better.
+Prerequisites: Completion of a minimum of 48 credits including ENGL110M, PSYC210M, PSYC215M, PSYC225M, SOCI250M and two Psychology/Sociology electives from PSYC217M, PSYC220M, PSYC234M, PSYC235M, SOCI145M, SOCI210M with a grade of "C" or better.